terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_security_association.html.markdown

 ## Attribute Reference

-The following attributes can be referenced
+The following attributes can be referenced:

 * `fqdn` - The Fully Qualified Domain Name